jank84/floorball/README.md

 ```

 ### service worker & offline

-Only works with localhost: `npm run preview` not `npm run preview -- --host`
+ServeWorker are disabled in development servers.

-Or
+Service worker need to be served over HTTPS.
+Exception is localhost.

-served on https
+Only works with localhost: `npm run preview` but not when exposed to all network interfaces with `npm run preview -- --host`.